GastwissenschaftlerInnen

 His research is a fundamental theological work within the context of the theology of history starting from some of its aporias.
 By taking into consideration some classic categories of reflection, he wants to re-elaborate them in a historical-hermeneutic key with particular attention to their practicability.
 The field of the reworked questions is identified as sacramentality.
 It is sacramentality, thanks to its theoretical and practical, concrete and transcendental being, a unitary dimension of the human and the divine, that represents the religious fact in history.

 A particular attention is paid to the method, which is intimately connected to the purpose of the work.
 The primary bibliography has a interdisciplinary character.
-Among others, Maurice Blondel, Pierre Bourdieu, Henri-Irénée Marrou and Chrisptoph Theobald are considered.
+Among others, Maurice Blondel, Pierre Bourdieu, Henri-Irénée Marrou and Christoph Theobald are considered.

 Francesco Porchia